 - 4 teaspoons fresh ground black pepper

 Preheat the oven to 300 degrees.
-Line 2 baking sheets with foil.
+Line 2 sheet pans with foil.
 Mix the rub ingredients together thoroughly in a small bowl as set aside.

 If necessary, remove the membrane from the bone side of the ribs.
 Place the ribs racks, bone side down, on the foil lined baking sheets.
 Then rub the vegetable oil on each rib rack.
-Sprinkle the spice rub evenly and liberally all over each rib rack, working the rub to fully and evenly coat the ribs.
+Sprinkle the spice rub evenly and liberally all over each rib rack, working the rub to coat the ribs fully and evenly.

 Bake about 2 to 2 1/2 hours.
 You can tell if the ribs are done when the meat shrinks away from the tips, revealing bare bones.
 The ribs will be crispy on the outside and tender and juicy on the inside.

 Notes: You can make just one rack of ribs, but why do that.
 The leftover ribs will reheat very well.
-I generally buy my pork loin ribs from Costco.
-They come in a three rib shrink wrapped pack, the membrane has already been removed making these ready to go and they are particularly good for this recipe.
+I most often buy my pork loin ribs from Costco.
+They come in a three rib shrink wrapped pack; the membrane has already been removed making these ready to go, and they are particularly useful for this recipe.
 You can make the rib rub ahead of time and store it for later use.
-There are times I’ll double the rub spice recipe, just in case I want or need a little bit more… 🙂
+There are times I’ll double the spice rub recipe, just in case I want or need a little bit more… 🙂

 Time to eat…